-These Chicken and Prosciutto are made with chicken, prosciutto, fontina, flour, milk, sage and cooked on the pan.
+These Cheese and Prosciutto Stuffed Chicken Breasts Recipe are made with chicken, prosciutto, fontina, flour, milk, sage and cooked on the pan.

 This is a great way to make plain old chicken extremely delicious and elegant.
 I loved making this for date night and served with a nice Sauvignon Blanc.
 It was absolutely phenomenal.
 It looks so impressive but requires minimal effort.
 I eat chicken very often and this is a great dish to make from a casual night to a special occasion.